 According to National Geographic, tens of millions of barrels of lubricant cycle through vehicle engines around the world each year.
 U.S. drivers alone produce about 1.3 billion gallons of dirty used motor oil annually.
-And that does not take into account the petroleum-based lubricants used in nonvehicular and heavy equipment for maritime and ground transportation, construction, mining, agriculture, forestry, other industrial processes.
+And that does not take into account the petroleum-based lubricants used in non-vehicular and heavy equipment for maritime and ground transportation, construction, mining, agriculture, forestry, and other industrial processes.

 The United States Environmental Protection Agency (EPA) reports that 200-million gallons of used oil are improperly disposed of in the U.S. each year.
 And it only takes 1 gallon of waste oil to contaminate 1 million gallons of fresh water, a year’s supply for 50 people.
 That means that enough water to supply the whole planet is fouled by dumped waste oil every year!